jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 }
 ```
 The `EmittingHandler` named `save` emits the saved `Person` on its `Flow`.
-Another store can be setup to handle this `Person` by connecting the handlers:
+Another store can be set up to handle this `Person` by connecting the handlers:
 ```kotlin
 val personStore = ... //see above